 Sgt.
 James Herman Schultz

+Sgt.
 James H. Schultz was one of the six children of Herman A. Schultz

 & Norma E. Davis-Schultz and was born on February 10, 1923, in Milton Junction, Wisconsin.
 He attended

 On November 29, 1940, James joined the Wisconsin National Guard's 32nd Tank Company headquartered in an armory in Janesville.
 Four days earlier, the company had been federalized and was preparing for training at Fort Knox, Kentucky.
 Since a draft act had just been passed, James may have been attempting to fulfill his military obligation.